x676f64/secureum-mind_map/content/7. Audit Findings 101/`swapExactTokensForETH` checks the wrong return value.md

 # 7 - [`swapExactTokensForETH` checks the wrong return value](./`swapExactTokensForETH`%20checks%20the%20wrong%20return%20value.md)

-`swapExactTokensForETH` checks the wrong return value Instead of checking that the amount of tokens received from a swap is greater than the minimum amount expected from this swap, it calculates the difference between the initial receiver’s balance and the balance of the router
+Instead of checking that the amount of tokens received from a swap is greater than the minimum amount expected from this swap, it calculates the difference between the initial receiver’s balance and the balance of the router
 ### Recommendation:
 Check the intended values
 ___